SrividyaUppugandla/GCM/README.md

 ### Steps to Generate (or) Skip OTP

-- Generating/Skipping of OTP is based on conditional hooks.
+- OTP would be either generated/skipped based on conditional hooks configured on the UI and the header values passed from the request.

+- OPT would be generated:
-- If the developer added a conditional hook while configuring from UI & passed the same condition as request header parameter then OTP will generate.
+      - If a conditional hook is added and same is passed through headers.

-- If the developer added a conditional hook while configuring from UI & didn't pass the condition as request header parameter then OTP generation will skip.

-- If the developer didn't add a conditional hook while configuring from UI & didn't pass the condition as request header parameter then OTP will generate.
+      - If a conditional hook is not added.

+- OPT would be skipped if a conditional hook is added and not passed through headers.

 ### Request